SvenGroot/Ookii.CommandLine/src/Samples/TopLevelArguments/README.md

 shows the command list after the usage help for the arguments.

 The [`CommandUsageWriter`](CommandUsageWriter.cs) is used for the command manager and the commands themselves.
-It is used to disable the command list usage help when writing the command list as part of the top-level usage help, and to include text in the syntax to indicate there are additional global arguments.
+It is used to disable the command list usage syntax when writing the command list as part of the top-level usage help, and to include text in the syntax to indicate there are additional global arguments.